Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Guardian of Nature.md

 > components: V
 > comp_m: ""
 >
 > description: "A nature spirit answers your call and transforms you into a powerful guardian.
 The transformation lasts until the spell ends.
-You choose one of the following forms to assume: Primal Beast or Great Tree.\n\n**Primal Beast.** Bestial fur covers your body, your facial features become feral, and you gain the following benefits:\n - Your walking speed increases by 10 feet.\n - You gain darkvision with a range of 120 feet.\n - You make Strength-based attack rolls with advantage.\n - Your melee weapon attacks deal an extra 1d6 force damage on a hit.\n\n**Great Tree.** Your skin appears barky, leaves sprout from your hair, and you gain the following benefits:\n- You gain 10 temporary hit points.\n - You make Constitution saving throws with advantage.\n- You make Dexterity - and Wisdom - based attack rolls with advantage.\n - While you are on the ground, the ground within 15 feet of you is difficult terrain for your enemies."
+You choose one of the following forms to assume: Primal Beast or Great Tree.\n\n- **Primal Beast.** Bestial fur covers your body, your facial features become feral, and you gain the following benefits:\n\n        - Your walking speed increases by 10 feet.\n\n        - You gain darkvision with a range of 120 feet.\n\n        - You make Strength-based attack rolls with advantage.\n\n        - Your melee weapon attacks deal an extra 1d6 force damage on a hit.\n\n- **Great Tree.** Your skin appears barky, leaves sprout from your hair, and you gain the following benefits:\n\n        - You gain 10 temporary hit points.\n\n        - You make Constitution saving throws with advantage.\n\n        - You make Dexterity - and Wisdom - based attack rolls with advantage.\n\n        - While you are on the ground, the ground within 15 feet of you is difficult terrain for your enemies."
 > higher_level: ""
 > ```